CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Configuration-Examples.md

 - BGP unnumbered is in the underlay (configured on all leafs and spines)
 - VRF BLUE and VRF RED are configured on the leafs for traffic flow between tenants for traffic isolation

 The following images shows traffic flow between tenants.
-The spines and other devices are omited in the images below for simplicity.
+The spines and other devices are omited for simplicity.

 |   Traffic Flow between server01 and server04  |     |
 | --- | --- |